Cadry's Kitchen

 This marinated lentils recipe offers another good, substantive option that can be served with a salad or eaten on its own.

 It’s fairly easy at airports to find a vegan-friendly side salad, but finding something protein-dense can be more elusive.
-By bringing along marinated lentils, I know I’ll stay full until I land.
+By bringing along marinated lentils, you’ll stay full until you land.

 Lemon rosemary tofu